hviik/voice-bot/README.md

 # Cohere Voice Bot 🎤

-A sophisticated voice bot that responds as Cohere AI would, built with modern web technologies and designed for easy deployment on Vercel.
+A sophisticated voice bot that responds as AI would, built with modern web technologies and designed for easy deployment on Vercel.

-Note: Used Cohere instead of OpenAI due to the limitations of the free tier with OpenAI.
+Note: Used hardcoded examples instead of OpenAI due to the limitations of the free tier with OpenAI.
+Can implement OpenAI API.

 ## 🚀 Features